colindoyle0000/colindoyle-website/content/torts-material/slides/1s20-review.md

 ---

-# Defenses for Bob
+## Defenses for Bob

----
+- Consent
+- Self-defense
+- No prima facie case of assault

-# [fit] Claims that Bob might have against Annie
+## Claims that Bob might have against Annie

----
+- IIED
+- Battery
+- Assault